Neighbour-sensing model

-The model was proposed by Audrius Meškauskas and David Moore in 2004 and developed using the supercomputing facilities of the University of Manchester.
+The model was proposed by Audrius Meškauskas and David Moore in 2004, and developed using the supercomputing facilities of the University of Manchester.

-The key idea of this model is that all parts of the fungal mycelium have identical field generation systems, field sensing mechanisms and growth direction altering algorithms.
-Under properly chosen model parameters it is possible to observe the transformation of the initial unordered mycelium structure into various forms, some of them being very like natural fungal fruit bodies and other complex structures.
+The key idea of this model is that all parts of the fungal mycelium have identical field generation systems, field sensing mechanisms and growth direction-altering algorithms.
+Under properly chosen model parameters, it is possible to observe the transformation of the initial unordered mycelium structure into various forms, some of which are natural-like fungal fruit bodies and other complex structures.

-In one of the simplest examples, it is assumed that the hyphal tips try to keep a 45 degree orientation with relation to the Earth’s gravity vector field, and also generate some kind of scalar field that the growing tips try to avoid.
-This combination of parameters leads to development of hollow conical structures, similar to the fruit bodies of some primitive fungi.
+In one of the simplest examples, it is assumed that the hyphal tips try to keep a 45-degree orientation with relation to the Earth’s gravity vector field, and also generate some kind of scalar field that the growing tips try to avoid.
+This combination of parameters leads to the development of hollow conical structures, similar to the fruit bodies of some primitive fungi.

 In another example, the hypha generates a vector field parallel to the hyphal axis, and the tips tend to turn parallel to that field.
 After more tips turn in the same direction, their hyphae form a stronger directional field.
-In this way, it is possible to observe spontaneous orientation of growing hypha in a single direction, which simulates the strands, cords and rhizomorphs produced by many species of fungi in nature.
+In this way, it is possible to observe the spontaneous orientation of growing hypha in a single direction, which simulates the strands, cords and rhizomorphs produced by many species of fungi in nature.

 The parameters under which the model operates can be changed during its execution.
-This allows a greater variety of structures to be formed (including mushroom - like shapes) and may be supposed to simulate cases where the growth strategy depends on an internal biological clock.
+This allows a greater variety of structures to be formed (including mushroom-like shapes) and may be supposed to simulate cases where the growth strategy depends on an internal biological clock.

-The Neighbour-Sensing model explains how various fungal structures may arise because of the ‘crowd behaviour’ of the community of hyphal tips that make up the mycelium.
+The neighbour-sensing model explains how various fungal structures may arise because of the ‘crowd behaviour’ (convergence) of the community of hyphal tips that make up the mycelium.